prbinu/tls-scan/README.md

 -c  --cacert=\<file\> | Root CA file for certificate validation.
 By default the program attempts to load `ca-bundle.crt` file from current directory.
 -C  --ciphers=\<arg\> | Ciphers to use; try `openssl ciphers` to see all ciphers.
 Note that this option will be overwritten by `--ssl2`, `--ssl3`, `--tls1`, `--tls1_1`, `--tls1_2` options, if provided.
 Example: `"ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-AES256-GCM-SHA384"`
 -e  --cipher-enum | Enumerate supported ciphers.
 Currently use `--tls-old` ciphers.
 Try `--meta-info` to find predefined cipher suite options.
+    --show-unsupported-ciphers | Include unsupported ciphers in the cipher list to JSON output.
 -V  --version-enum | Enumerate supported TLS versions.
 -r  --session-reuse | Enable ssl session reuse.
 -u  --session-print | Print SSL session in PEM format to stderr.
 This is currently not included in the JSON output, but print seperately.
 This flag woould be useful if you wanted to pass SSL session to `--session-file` to test session reuse.